emptythevoid/infinity_foot_control/README.md

 and then unplug/replug the device in.

-I've included specific hwdb files for use with different games.
+I've included specific layouts for various games.